-8.1 The proposals set out in the report are considered to be compatible with the Human Rights Act 1998.
-The proposals may interfere with objector's rights under Article 8 of Schedule 1 to the Human Rights Act, which provides that everyone has the right to respect for their private and family life, home and correspondence.
+x.1 The proposals set out in the report are considered to be compatible with the Human Rights Act 1998.
+The proposals may interfere with neighbour's rights under Article 8 of Schedule 1 to the Human Rights Act, which provides that everyone has the right to respect for their private and family life, home and correspondence.
 Interference with this right can only be justified if it is in accordance with the law and is necessary in a democratic society.
-The potential interference here has been fully considered within the report and on balance is justified and proportionate in relation to the provisions of the policies of the Development Plan and National Planning Policy.
+The potential interference here has been fully considered within the report and on balance is justified and proportionate in relation to the provisions of the policies of the Development Plan and National Policy in the NPPF.